Governance Framework Policy

 Council may appoint one or more advisory boards consisting of such persons as the Council members thinks fit.

 All acts done by any meeting of Council or of a subcommittee or by any person acting as a Councillor shall, notwithstanding that it is afterwards discovered that there was some defect in the appointment of any such Councillor or person acting as aforesaid, or that the Councillors or any of them were disqualified, be as valid as if every such person had been duly appointed and was qualified to be a Councillor.

 Committee Membership and Terms of Reference can be found in the Council Standing Committees Terms of Reference Policy.

 The Chair of each Committee of Council will be responsible for providing leadership to the Committee and ensuring that the Committee fulfils the responsibilities it has been given.
 The Chair’s responsibilities include the dissemination of proper information and agenda and minutes to Committee members, the coordination of the follow up of actions or resolutions of the Committee, and the induction and development of new Committee members.

 The Chair will provide a report to Council at its next scheduled meeting on the activities of the Committee and any issues about which Council should be aware.

 2. Authority of Committees

-The Committees of Council are authorised to review or investigate any aspect of the College operation or its subsidiaries, within the defined responsibilities of the Committee, and obtain, with the approval of Council, any information or legal or independent professional advice needed to carry out its assigned responsibilities.
+The Committees of Council are authorised to review or investigate any aspect of AC's operation or its subsidiaries, within the defined responsibilities of the Committee, and obtain, with the approval of Council, any information or legal or independent professional advice needed to carry out its assigned responsibilities.

 3. Appointment of non-Councillors to Council Committees